pedrsj/Creator-Pro/README.md

 - Generating and flashing the Klipper firmware
 - Configuring Klipper using my ![configuration](klipper/config/) files

+The printer configuration file has my printer settings for input shapping, PID calibration and pressure advance.

 Klipper support the LCD and LED.

 **Installing Klipper on a Creator Pro:**